SomeStupidIdiot1/RestaurantTakeout/README.md

-# Restaurant Simulator
+# Example Fullstack Restaurant Website Builder

-Simulating online restaurant takeout, and other info about a restaurant.
+Takes in some information about a restaurant such as contact information and menu items.
+With this information, a "restaurant" website is generated built.